apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：10

 Concurrency of NORMAL priority etl load jobs.
-Do not change this if you know what you are doing。
+Do not change this if you know what you are doing.

 ### load_etl_thread_num_high_priority